surendergupta/react-dictionary-app/README.md

 # 📘 React Dictionary App

+A responsive, interactive dictionary web app built with React.
+It allows users to search for English words, see their meanings, listen to pronunciation, view examples, and explore synonyms/antonyms.

 A sleek and simple ReactJS Dictionary App that fetches word definitions, synonyms, antonyms, examples, and pronunciation using the [Free Dictionary API](https://dictionaryapi.dev/).
 It includes:

 - 🔍 Real-time word search